Rhoahndur/CollabCanvasGAI/memory-bank/productContext.md

 ## Why This Project Exists

 CollabCanvasGAI was built to **prove that bulletproof multiplayer infrastructure is achievable** before attempting a full-featured collaborative design tool.
-It's a validation prototype that demonstrates:
+It started as an MVP validation prototype and has evolved into a feature-rich collaborative canvas demonstrating:

 1. **Real-time synchronization works reliably** across multiple users
 2. **Conflict resolution is possible** without complex CRDTs or OT algorithms
 3. **Performance doesn't degrade** with multiple users and hundreds of objects
 4. **Firebase provides sufficient infrastructure** for real-time collaboration at scale
+5. **Complex features can be added** without breaking the multiplayer foundation

 This project answers the question: *"Can we build a Figma-like multiplayer canvas without the complexity of custom WebSocket servers?"*

+**Answer:** Yes.
+And we can extend it with multiple shape types, transformations, text editing, and more - all while maintaining real-time sync.

 ## Problems It Solves